Moody photograph of an empty wooden pier at sunset with a cruise ship sailing away on the horizon

 This is why carrying proper identification ashore matters.
 In some missed-ship situations, ship staff may retrieve passports from the safe and leave them with the port agent, but you should never rely on that as your plan.

 For closed-loop cruises where you boarded with a birth certificate and ID instead of a passport, rejoining the ship in another country can become far more complicated.
-If your passport is lost, unavailable, or locked onboard, contact the nearest U.S. embassy or consulate.
+For international cruises, a passport is often the difference between an expensive inconvenience and a logistical nightmare.

 Who pays?